6 triangles matchstick puzzle

 Think over.
 Try to defeat the conclusion.

-We find only two sticks in the whole figure satisfy both of these stringent conditions.
+We find only two sticks in the whole figure satisfy both conditions.

 We pick up the one marked 1 and move it to a new position as below.
 Try to find the other one.

-Problem analysis: Stage 3: defining the nature and movement of the second stick
+Problem analysis: Stage 3: defining the characteristics of the of the second stick to be moved

 Choice of second stick is easier.